Science Of Ripening: Why Do Bananas Change Color When Ripening?

 When we talk about local produce, a lot of banana stock is still raw when sold to consumers, and in the case of large Cavendish bananas, being raw means being green in color.
 We only eat bananas when they turn yellow, so this color change is an important indicator of ripeness.
 The question is, what causes this color change when bananas ripen?

-The surge of ethylene proportion leads to the transformation of a hard green banana into a tender, tasty and sumptuous fruit.
+The surge of ethylene leads to the transformation of a hard green banana into a tender, tasty and sumptuous fruit.

 Ethylene